osmedeus/osmedeus-workflow/README.md

 ## Osmedeus Workflow

-Workflow is the core of the Osmedeus Engine which represents your methodology as YAML files.
+Workflow is part of Osmedeus which is a collection of YAML files that describe your methodology.

 ## Installation for Linux